 Meeting Attendance.
-During the fiscal year ended December 31, 2021, or "fiscal 2021," there were four (4) meetings of our Board of Directors, and the various committees of the Board of Directors met a total of eighteen (18) times.
-No director attended fewer than 75% of the total number of meetings of the Board of Directors and of committees of the Board of Directors on which he or she served during fiscal 2021.
+During the fiscal year ended December 31, 2022, or "fiscal 2022," there were four (4) meetings of our Board of Directors, and the various committees of the Board of Directors met a total of sixteen (16) times.
+No director attended fewer than 75% of the total number of meetings of the Board of Directors and of committees of the Board of Directors on which he or she served during fiscal 2022.
 The Board of Directors has adopted a policy under which each member of the Board of Directors makes every effort, but is not required, to attend each annual meeting of our stockholders.

-Audit Committee.
-The Audit Committee of the Board of Directors, or the Audit Committee, met seven (7) times during fiscal 2021.
-This committee currently has three (3) members, Glenn P. Muir (Chair), Willie A. Deese and Garry A. Nicholson.
-Until his resignation from the Board of Directors on April 21, 2021, Dr. Frederic N. Eshelman was also a member of the Audit Committee.
+Audit Committee and Audit Committee Financial Expert.
+The Audit Committee of the Board of Directors, or the Audit Committee, met seven (7) times during fiscal 2022.
+This committee currently has three (3) members, Glenn P. Muir (Chair), Jacks Lee, and Garry A. Nicholson.
+Until his resignation from the Board of Directors on June 27, 2022, Mr. Willie A. Deese was also a member of the Audit Committee.
 The Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include selecting a firm to serve as the independent registered public accounting firm to audit our financial statements.
-In addition, the Audit Committee ensures the independent registered public accounting firm, discusses the scope and results of the audit with the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm, discusses the scope and results of the audit the independent registered public accounting firm and vear-end operating results with management and that firm, establishes procedures for employees to anonymously submit concerns about questionable accounting or audit matters, considers the effectiveness of our internal controls and internal audit function, reviews material related-party transactions or those that require disclosure, and approves or, as permitted, pre-approves all audit and non-audit services to be performed by the independent registered public accounting firm.
-All members of the Audit Committee satisfy the current independence standards promulgated b
+In addition, the Audit Committee ensures the independence of the independent registered public accounting firm, discusses the scope and results of the audit with the independent registered public accounting firm and reviews our interim and year-end operating results with management and that firm, establishes procedures for employees to anonymously submit concerns about questionable accounting or audit matters, considers the effectiveness of our internal controls and internal audit function, reviews material related-party transactions or those that require disclosure, and approves or, as permitted, pre-approves all audit and non-audit services to be performed by the independent registered public accounting firm.
+All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by Nasdaq, as such standards apply specifically to members of audit committees.
+The Board of Directors has determined that Mr. Muir is an "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K. Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.

-A copy of the Audit Committee's written charter is publicly available on our website at www.gltherapeutics.com.
+A copy of the Audit Committee's written charter is publicly available on our website at www.g1therapeutics.com.